AI-powered clinical note-writing for Therapists

 Desired Outcome

-I redesigned the therapist workstation UX/UI to embed Therapy (patient) and Clinical summaries—making everything feel organised, efficient, and grounded in therapist control.
+I redesigned the therapist workstation UX/UI to embed both Therapy and Clinical summaries—making the experience feel clear and grounded in therapist-control.
+I also designed a feedback loop to let therapists rate summaries, helping improve our model quality over time.

-I redesigned the therapist workstation UX/UI to embed Therapy (patient) and Clinical summaries—making everything feel organised, efficient, and grounded in therapist control.
+I redesigned the therapist workstation UX/UI to embed both Therapy and Clinical summaries—making the experience feel clear and grounded in therapist-control.
+I also designed a feedback loop to let therapists rate summaries, helping improve our model quality over time.

 Outcomes & Feedback